harsh098/Win32Spy/README.md

 # Win32Spy
-A simple multithreaded and a multiprocessing enabled spyware written as a hobby project .
+A Windows based simple multithreaded and a multiprocessing enabled spyware written as a hobby project .
 It consists of a keylogger,  audio spy , screenshot grabber, system reconnaissance and a clipboard spy

 # Dependencies: